 Included in the Lyle School of Engineering curricula are programs in civil engineering, computer engineering, computer science, electrical engineering, environmental engineering, mechanical engineering and management science.
-In 2000, a variety of programs known as Engineering and Beyond was introduced to provide a generous mix of a traditional engineering curriculum and selected leadership coursework.
+In 2000, a variety of programs known as Engineering and Beyond were introduced to provide the combination of a traditional engineering curriculum and selected leadership coursework.
 This leadership coursework is designed to train engineering students for futures in management, entrepreneurship and beyond.